 there was silence in heaven for about half an hour – there is a period of quietness, that follows the deaths of the Reformation wars, in about 1650 AD, until the outpouring of the Holy Spirit in about 1900 AD.
 This is approximately 250 years, or 1/2 hour of the clock of human history of 6,000 years.
 From the end of the cry of the Martyrs, “how long?” in Revelation 6:10, until this next major event is a “half an hour.”
 See also Revelation 14:7, “the hour of his judgment has come.”
 The hour of God’s judgment is the “final hour,” being the last 500 years of the 6,000 years of man.
 This “half an hour,” of 250 years, precedes “the hour of God’s judgment.”

 that He might add to the prayers of the saints – this Angel is Christ, the Angel of God, who intercedes for the saints.

 then the Angel took the censer and filled it with fire…and threw it to the earth – the Angel, the Spirit of Christ, baptises His Church with fire of the Holy Spirit, in the last days (as He did on the Day of Pentecost, see Acts 2:33).
-Through the Sanctified Church, Christ brings a tribulation against the kingdom of the beast.
+Through the Sanctified Church, Christ brings these plagues against the kingdom of the beast.
 (Fire from the altar can be found in Leviticus 6:13, and was first poured down from heaven in Leviticus 9:24.)

 there followed peals of thunder…lightning and an earthquake – “there followed” the judgment Day, that is explained as “thunder, lighting and an earthquake” in Revelation 11:19.
 The final outpouring of the Holy Spirit, that brings the darkening of the “sun,” and “moon,” and the falling of “stars,” described in this Chapter, will be followed by the Judgment Day, as Christ described in Matthew 24:29-30.